TimVdWalle/myDotfiles/README.md

 + Dual screen setup
 + Install snazzy theme also for iterm2 + terminal
 + To check: color syntax highlighting for vi/vim
 + Check if ZWSP is correct in starship pure prompt : does it show <200b> or correct ZWSP ?
+  ( ~/.config/starship.toml )
++ Start raycast and finnish setup
+  No newline at end of file

++ Open fork; drag myDotofiles folder into it; discard all changes; checkout master branch from origin; fetch and pull